gsass/gsass.site/content/portfolio.md

 In 2019, I moved back to Boston, and to [Energysage](https://www.energysage.com).
 I wanted to get more practice working with the languages and technologies (contemporary web stack, SQL, AWS + deploy/ops tools) I'd worked with at Warby Parker, and had experience working on marketplace products.
 I also liked the company size (Series B), mission (clean energy), and had a good impression of the team from my interviews.

+### Performance and Scaling

-Energysage was also in a high-growth stage when I joined, so my work once again focused on scaling our web stack to improve page speed, search ranking, and user onboarding.
+Energysage was growing quickly when I joined, and my work focused on scaling our web stack to improve page speed, search ranking, and user onboarding.
 Working with members of Energysage's marketing team, I updated our CMS to lazy load images assets and automatically update reference pages with up-to-date market data.
 These improvements significantly improved our SEO, and today, Energysage is Page 1 ranked for a variety of solar-related search engine queries.

 As our customer base grew, we needed to prioritize scaling less performant services.
 On the frontend, I updated our reference pages to use Elasticsearch for user queries.
 On the backend, I moves our job queue to a hosted solution, reducing transaction time for vendors trying to submit quotes to our marketplace.

+### Business Flow Enhancements

 Energysage also needed to scale manual business processes within our back-office suite and business partner experience.
 Working with our Heads of Product and Partner Support, I added pre-fill suggestions for our quoting flow, driven by data around respective partners' quoting trends.
 Allowing installers to more quickly assess properties and scope projects, paired with faster quote submission, helped us achieve a 15% QoQ increase in quote volume after launch.

+### Building Our Second Marketplace

 Talking with counterparts in revenue, it was very clear that battery storage was a big opportunity for the marketplace.
 We hadn't yet started designing this feature, but updated legislation had made batteries for solar systems a much better business expansion opportunity.
 I led a small cross-functional team which compiled user and market research and developed a feature plan to develop and release the company's first adjacent product: a marketplace for home battery installs.
 After presenting a feature proposal with estimates for feature ROI and level of effort to implement to the CEO and Head of Product, we got cleared to break off a small team and implement this feature.

 At this point, I was most familiar with the project, so I acted as team lead for the feature team, with 2-3 engineers on staff.
 I focused on coordinating the effort, and clearing roadblocks on our way (a port from framework-less jQuery to javascript view classes stands out).
 We were able to meet our proposed timeline and launch without incident.

+### Takeaways

 The big thing my time at Energysage taught me was the value of comprehensive testing and choosing/maintaining good testing tools\*.
 - Towards the end of my time, I was juggling two major projects: a Python 3 migration and developing the battery storage marketplace, which would have been impossible to do without automated quality assurance.
 For the former, my colleagues and I made the wise decision to focus on our test plan early, and our CTO dedicated two months of the team's time to thoroughly prepare and safely migrate the code base.